andyjost/Sprite/docs/source/Quickstart.rst

     main :: Nat
     main = add (S O) (S O)

-To compile and run this program, say:
+To evaluate this program, say:

 .. code-block:: bash

     % sprite-exec Peano.curry
     S (S O)

+Sprite runs the goal ``main`` by default, or you can use ``-g`` to specify a different one.

 The Python API
 ==============

 Start Python by executing ``$ROOT/install/bin/python``.
-This will automatically set up your environment for Sprite.
 To import Sprite, say:

     >>> import curry

+At this point, you may wish to use ``dir`` and ``help`` to explore for yourself.
+To list the functions, submoudles, and other objects provided by Sprite, say:

+    >>> dir(curry)

+To read the help documentation, pass any of these objects to the ``help`` command.
+Take this opportunity to say:

+    >>> help(curry)

 Loading Curry Modules
 ---------------------

 Curry modules can be imported into Python via the ``import`` keyword.
-Any import from the special module ``curry.lib`` will import Curry code.
-We will see an example of this shortly.
+To avoid ambiguity with Python modules, Curry code is imported from a virtual package called ``curry.lib``.
+We will see an example shortly.

-To import the ``Peano`` module, it is first necessary to set up the search path for Curry files.
-This resides in the list variable ``curry.path``.
-Update this variable to include the directory containing ``Peano.curry``.
-If it is in the current directory, for instance, you might say:
+To import ``Peano`` it is first necessary to configure the search path residing at ``curry.path``.
+To prepend the current directory, say:

     >>> curry.path.insert(0, '.')

 .. note::

-  The initial value of ``curry.path`` comes by splitting the CURRYPATH environment variable on colons.
+  The initial value of ``curry.path`` comes from the environment variable CURRYPATH.

-Now import ``Peano`` by saying:
+Now, to compile ``Peano`` and load it into Python, say:

     >>> from curry.lib import Peano

-This compiles ``Peano`` and loads it into Python.
-It can be examined or used to build and evaluate expressions.
+The module can now be examined or used to build and evaluate expressions.

-A reference to every loaded Curry module is stored in ``curry.modules``.
-This now contains the implict module ``Prelude`` as well as ``Peano``:
+Whenever a Curry module is imported, a reference to it is stored in ``curry.modules``.
+We can see that it now contains the implict module ``Prelude`` as well as ``Peano``:

     >>> curry.modules
     {'Prelude': <curry module 'Prelude'>, 'Peano': <curry module 'Peano'>}